 You might be one of those people who prefer tea to other beverages and are considering the combination of tea and CBD to get you ready to start your day.
 If that’s the case, you might be considering: will CBD tea make you high?
 Well, stick around, and let’s discuss what effects CBD tea might have on you.

 Will CBD Tea Make You High?

 CBD tea will not make you high.
-Even though the CBD in CBD tea comes from the cannabis plant as marijuana or THC, it doesn't have the same ability to make you high or feel euphoria.
+Even though the CBD in CBD tea comes from the same cannabis plant as marijuana, it doesn't have the same ability to make you high or feel euphoria.
 On the contrary, CBD tea will actually make you feel relaxed or less anxious.

 - Reducing medication costs

 - Reducing reliance on drugs that cause harmful or unpleasant side effects